Stable factorization of the Calder\'on problem via the Born approximation: Introduction

 Therefore, if $\ve$ exists, it must be a function/distribution in $\IB^d$ whose moments $\sigma_k[\ve]$ are the eigenvalues of $\Lambda_V-\Lambda_0$, \textit{i.e.} a solution to the Hausdorff moment problem \eqref{id:moment_prob_abstract}.
 This formal statement has also been obtained in \cite{BCMM22,BCMM23_n}, and implicitly in \cite{DKN21_stability_steklov}.

-Given \eqref{id:moment_prob_abstract}, the existence of $\ve$ is, \textit{a priori}, far from being guaranteed: most sequences of complex numbers are not sequences of moments of any function, see \Cref{remark:characterization}.
-To prove that \eqref{id:moment_prob_abstract} can be uniquely solved for a large class of radial potentials, define the norm
+Given \eqref{id:moment_prob_abstract}, the existence of $\ve$ is, \textit{a priori}, far from being guaranteed: most sequences of complex numbers are not sequences of moments of any function; see \Cref{remark:characterization}.
+The fact that this is the case for a large class of radial potentials implies a strong necessary condition for an operator to be a DtN map; see \Cref{thm:characterization} for a precise statement.